MSE VPUE Undergraduate Summer Research Program

 For more information, see the REU program brochure (PDF), which contains a list of participating faculty and summer research project descriptions.

-Applications are due Friday, March 6, 2015 at 5 pm.
+Applications are due TBA.
 The initial application process involves a short questionnaire.
 Individual faculty members will then meet with selected students to make a final decision.
-Download the application form (PDF).

-Please contact Professor Renee Sher with any questions.
+Please contact Lecturer Ryan Brock with any questions.